Nonexistence of extremals for the adjoint restriction inequality on the hyperboloid: On extremizing sequences

-that is, the sequence concentrates at spatial infinity. \end{prop} \begin{proof} The proof follows the same lines as the one for Proposition \ref{spatial-infinity-three}.
-Using the convolution form of the inequality we obtain the analog of equation \eqref{extremizing-sequence-to-zero},
+that is, the sequence concentrates at spatial infinity. \end{prop} \begin{proof} The proof follows the same lines as that of Proposition \ref{spatial-infinity-three}.
+Using the convolution form of the inequality, we obtain the analog of equation \eqref{extremizing-sequence-to-zero},